yan-duarte/yan-duarte.github.io/_posts/2016-10-17-MLDA-Assignment3.md

 def incidence_cancer (row):
     if row['breastCancer100th'] <= meanIncidence : return 0   # Incidence of breast cancer
                                                               # is below the average of
-                                                              # incidence of all countries.
+                                                              # incidence of countries.
     if row['breastCancer100th'] > meanIncidence  : return 1   # Incidence of breast cancer
                                                               # is above the average of
-                                                              # incidence of all countries.
+                                                              # incidence of countries.

 # Add the new variable sugar_consumption to subData
 sub1['incidence_cancer'] = sub1.apply (lambda row: incidence_cancer (row),axis=1)